FabricMC/fabric-docs/develop/events.md

 <<< @/reference/latest/src/main/java/com/example/docs/event/SheepShearCallback.java#listener-iterator

-We then call our method (in this case, `interact`) on the listener to get its response:
+On each listener, we then call `interact` to get the listener's response.
+Here's the signature of `interact` that we declared in this interface:

 <<< @/reference/latest/src/main/java/com/example/docs/event/SheepShearCallback.java#interact-method

-If the listener says we have to cancel (`InteractionResult.FAIL`) or fully finish (`InteractionResult.SUCCESS`), the callback returns the result and finishes the loop. `InteractionResult.PASS` moves on to the next listener, and in most cases should result in success if there are no more listeners registered:
+If the listener says we have to cancel (by returning `FAIL`) or fully finish (`SUCCESS`), the callback returns the result and finishes the loop.

+`InteractionResult.PASS` moves on to the next listener, until all listeners are called and `PASS` is finally returned:

 <<< @/reference/latest/src/main/java/com/example/docs/event/SheepShearCallback.java#return-value